 Arnold GPU works on NVIDIA GPUs of the Turing, Volta, Pascal, and Maxwell architectures.
 Multiple GPUs will improve performance, and NVLink can be used to connect multiple GPUs of the same architecture to share memory (On Windows, we recommend enabling SLI as well).

-Required NVIDIA drivers:
+Recommended NVIDIA drivers:

 The very first time you render with the GPU, the GPU renderer has to create a cache of shaders.
 This can delay the time to the first pixel for your first render.

 To avoid the one-time delay, we recommend that you pre-populate the cache before you do any renders.
 Note that pre-populating the cache can take up to 15 minutes.

 The cache only needs to be re-populated after installing a new Arnold version, updating to a new NVIDIA driver, or changing the hardware configuration of GPUs on the system.

 You can easily switch between CPU and GPU with a single click in the Arnold ROP.